-Received Signal Strength based location systems are poised to enable indoor positioning systems due to their economic viability.
+RSS based location systems are poised to enable indoor positioning systems due to their economic viability.
 Intrinsically, signal strength based location estimation is a pattern classification problem.
-Large scale realization of these systems face with the visibility issue which states that radio signal at certain locations can become undetectable.
+Large scale realization of these systems face with the visibility issue.
 This introduces null values in the radio map feature space resulting in sparsity and redundancy.
-A modular classification model is presented to overcome the visibility problem by incorporating the prior knowledge about signal availability into design of the classification system.
-This is achieved by partitioning high-dimensional and sparse feature space into low-dimensional but more meaningful subspaces.
-Signal visibility based decomposition of radio map allows development of competitively accurate location systems in arbitrarily large target sites.
+A modular classification model is presented to overcome the visibility problem by incorporating the prior knowledge about signal visibility into design of the classification system.
+This is achieved by partitioning high-dimensional and sparse radio map feature space into low-dimensional but compact subspaces.
+Two location systems were developed for different sites in order to confirm the applicability and robustness of modular approach in real life environments.
+It is demonstrated through development of location systems in two real life environments that signal visibility based decomposition of radio map enables development of location systems in arbitrarily large target sites.